LogitSpec: Accelerating Retrieval-based Speculative Decoding via Next Next Token Speculation

 In this section, we briefly review the two main directions of speculative decoding, draft-model-based speculative decoding and draft-model-free speculative decoding.
 More discussions are provided in Appendix \ref{app:related_work}.

-\paragraph{Draft-model-based speculative decoding.} This line of research focuses on employing an extra draft model for speculative decoding.
-Some existing works make their efforts on developing a more compact draft model with less drafting overhead.
-Medusa \citep{medusa} pioneers this direction by adding extra MLP heads at the top of the target model, reusing the hidden states from the target model and predicting the next few tokens in parallel.
+\paragraph{Draft-model-based speculative decoding.} This line of research focuses on improving the draft quality, which primarily invests heavily in post-training a specialized draft model to generate high-quality drafts.
+Medusa \citep{medusa} pioneers this direction by adding extra MLP heads at the top of the target model, reusing the hidden states from the target model, and predicting the next few tokens in parallel.
 However, the generation from these decoding heads is independent, which harms the accuracy of the draft tokens.
 Therefore, some works \citep{hydra,clover} propose to add sequential dependencies for better performance.
-Glide \citep{glide} takes the similar idea of Medusa and propose to reuse KV cache from the target model.
-Recently, Eagle \citep{eagle, eagle2, eagle3} has dominated this research line by training an auto-regressive head and scaling up the training data. \textbf{However, while these methods achieve superior speedup, all of them rely on an extra draft model, which necessitate extra parameters or extensive training.} The existence of the draft model significantly limits their application: (a) deploying a draft model requires complex and careful implementation. (b) Both the draft model and its KV cache require additional GPU memory, which may incur load unbalance.
-In the long context settings, even the KV cache for the draft model may exceed the capacity of 1 GPU and leads to significant resource competitions; (c) the training cost is substantial, and the draft model requires retraining when the target model is updated.
+Glide \citep{glide} takes a similar idea of Medusa and proposes to reuse the KV cache from the target model.
+Recently, Eagle \citep{eagle, eagle2, eagle3} has dominated this research line by training an auto-regressive head and scaling up the training data. \textbf{However, while these methods achieve superior speedup, all of them rely on an extra draft model, which necessitates extra parameters or extensive training.} The existence of the draft model significantly limits its application: (a) deploying a draft model requires complex and careful implementation. (b) Both the draft model and its KV cache require additional GPU memory, which may incur load imbalance.
+In the long context settings, even the KV cache for the draft model may exceed the capacity of 1 GPU and lead to significant resource competitions; (c) the training cost is substantial, and the draft model requires retraining when the target model is updated.